 Without getting access to and correctly interpreting the Customer Service Record, you will not be able to determine if the charges you are paying each month are accurate and efficient.

-Understanding and piecing all of this data together is crucial to determining where efficiencies can be gained and where any errors/overcharges be identified and refunded.
+Understanding and piecing all of this data together is crucial in determining where efficiencies can be gained and where any errors/overcharges are identified and refunded.